cwharris/ramblings/yin-to-entropys-yang.md

 Electrons fall into step—acting no longer like individuals, but like something greater, something shared.
 The whole becomes smooth.

-The reason you can tune a radio with your fingers?
+The reason you can tune an analog radio by turning a knob with your fingers?

 Get close enough, and something takes over—locking your imperfect input into the signal, narrowing the gap until it vanishes.